Cui Kai (footballer)

-Cui Kai (崔凯; born 21 January 1987 in Dalian) is a Chinese footballer who currently plays for China League Two side Guangxi Pingguo Haliao.
+Cui Kai (崔凯; born 21 January 1987 in Dalian) is a Chinese footballer.

 Club career

 Cui Kai started his professional football career in 2005 when he was promoted to Liaoning Whowin's first squad.
 On 22 September 2007, he made his debut for Liaoning FC in the 2007 Chinese Super League against Shanghai Shenhua.

 On 23 February 2013, Cui transferred to China League One side Chongqing F.C. on a free transfer.
 He transferred to Shenyang Dongjin in 2014.

 On 7 March 2016, Cui signed for China League One side Dalian Transcendence.

 On 28 February 2019, Cui transferred to China League Two side Dalian Chanjoy.

 Career statistics

 Statistics accurate as of match played 31 December 2020.